TIBCOSoftware/snappydata/README.md

 --- the airline code can be updated in the row table UPDATE AIRLINEREF SET DESCRIPTION='Delta America' WHERE CAST(CODE AS VARCHAR(25))='DL';
 ```
 Spark SQL can cache DataFrames as temporary tables and the data set is immutable.
 SnappyData SQL is compatible with the SQL standard with support for transactions and DML (insert, update, delete) on tables.
-[Link to GemXD SQL reference](http://gemxd).
+[Link to Snappy Store SQL reference](http://gemfirexd.docs.pivotal.io/1.3.0/userguide/index.html#reference/sql-language-reference.html).
 As we show later, any table in Snappy is also visible as Spark DataFrame.

 #### Step 3 - Run OLAP and OLTP queries